Salt River (politics): Salt River in political caricature

 In the period of the 1848 election campaign, political cartoonists employed visual and textual references of Salt River as a means of satire to sway public opinion on the strengths and weaknesses of opposing political candidates.
 Salt River was described in context as a "tantalizing, semi-mythical waterway whose treacherous shoals were synonymous with ruination of great leaders and their parties."
 In Hutter’s "Ho for Salt River!", she brings up how backdrops of Salt River were used more than to just symbolise political defeat; Salt River was also a metaphor for the massive political barriers candidates faced towards their opposition and the hardships they encountered.

 Moreover, as Serio notes, political cartoonists use emphasis heavily – personalities and issues are "issued in a form quickly and easily grasped by the audience, using objects and concepts which are familiar to the people."
-Notably, political caricature at this time made heavy use of sporting puns, in visual formats such as boxing matches, races and bull fights or otherwise contests of fishing matches or turkey shoots to hyperbolise and sensationalise political competition, with presidency serving as the ultimate prize.
+Notably, political caricature at this time made heavy use of sporting puns, in visual formats such as boxing matches, races, and bullfights, or otherwise contests of fishing matches or turkey shoots to hyperbolise and sensationalise political competition, with the presidency serving as the ultimate prize.
 The use of these sporting metaphors does not leave any room for any ambiguities.
-This is in contrast to the political nature of the cartoons of Salt River, where the catchphrase "signifies a contest that does not depend on strength, bravery, perseverance and intelligence but rather on sheer fortune."
+This is in contrast to the political nature of the cartoons of Salt River, where the catchphrase "signifies a contest that does not depend on strength, bravery, perseverance, and intelligence but rather on sheer fortune."
 This gives a Salt River cartoon its open-ended characteristic, leaving audiences with questions about what would happen to a party and its candidates if they came to political defeat.